777388/xssqlite/README.md

 and siteurls.txt is the output file
 Will also output a second file of parsed fields followed by a xss and sql readout

+Keep GAU, wsl, dalfox, sqlmap and massurl in the same folder unless you're willing to deal with path variables, I placed GAU and WSL in there already